Refinitiv/refinitiv-ui/documents/src/pages/build-element/events.md

 ### Focus Event

-There are many inconsistencies with focusing across different browsers.
-Polyfilled browsers, in particular, struggle due to not being able to support the focusing requirements of Web Components.

 This event is here to align all browsers, providing a reliable event to use for any focus/blur logic.

 | Event           | Native Counterparts |